-When you fly into Costa Rica, you'll receive a 90-day or 180-day tourist visa in your passport (though check online for current regulations specific to your country).
+When you fly into Costa Rica, you'll receive a 90 day tourist visa in your passport (though check online for current regulations specific to your country).
 They will ask for proof of onward travel, so have a return or onward flight confirmation at the ready.
-This can be a real flight booked back, or if you are unsure of your plans, there are sites that allow you to reserve a flight for 24 hours without paying and then it is automatically cancelled, such as American Airlines or Onward Travel.
+This can be a real flight booked back, or if you are unsure of your plans, there are sites that allow you to reserve a flight for 24 hours without paying and then it is automatically canceled, such as American Airlines or Onwardtravel.
 These send you booking confirmations that you can show to immigration, even if you have not paid for the flight.